miladsharifiteh/miley/README.md

 #### Appreciation

 I want to thank D.J.
-Malan and the CS50 team for years of effort and dedication to empower human resources around the world.
+Malan and the CS50 team for their years of effort and dedication to empower human resources around the world.
 Furthermore, I want to thank you for being here and testing my project.